Hurricane Preparation [Webinar Recap]

 Gain useful insight on communication best practices that can be utilized as we approach hurricane season in order to ensure employee safety.
 Check out our recap of our hurricane preparation webinar.

-Last week AlertMedia hosted a webinar on hurricane preparation and the importance of employee communication.
+In mid-May, AlertMedia hosted a webinar on preparing for hurricane season during a pandemic and the importance of employee communication.
 The conversation was led by Paul Yura, a Warning Coordination Meteorologist from the National Weather Service, and Peter Steinfeld, AlertMedia’s VP of Sales.

 Paul and Peter provided useful insight on communication best practices that can be utilized as we approach hurricane season in order to ensure employee safety and improve business preparation.
 If you missed the webinar, you can access the recording here.

-Some of the most important features to consider while selecting an emergency communication system include:
+Some of the most important features to consider when selecting an emergency communication system include:

 - A system that will ensure admins can access the device anytime, anywhere

-- Enterprise security to protect the privacy of users
+- Enterprise-level security to protect the privacy of users

 - Two-way messaging to engage your audience and provide real-time communication reporting

 During emergencies such as a hurricane, you can’t rely on just one channel to get your message out.
-Multi-channel notifications are efficient and ensure that urgent messages are received.
+Multi-channel notifications are efficient and ensure that urgent messages are received—especially when you are communicating with a remote workforce.
 Text, email, voice call, mobile push app, and event pages are all channels that can and should be used.

 Finally, hurricane communications should be made throughout every phase of the storm, from the first sign the storm is approaching until the situation is “all clear.”
-In this portion of the webinar, Paul and Peter discussed what each “phase” was and what type of communication is expected during each.
+In this portion of the webinar, Paul and Peter discussed the three “phases” of a hurricane and what type of communication is expected during each.